-- Arrive at the gig on time!
-That means about one and a half to two hours early.
-However, there's an adage in the music biz that even if you arrive three hours beforehand, load in will take three hours, so plan ahead!
+- Arrive at the Gig on Time!: That means about one and a half to two hours early.
+However, there's an adage in the music biz that even if you arrive three hours beforehand, load it will take three hours, so plan ahead!

 The time allotted for loading in also includes a soundcheck.
-This consists of setting up equipment, working with the house sound engineer to position mics appropriately, arranging cables into the mixing console and playing some songs so the engineer can set sound levels.
-This is also a time for the band to acclimate to the way they sound on stage in the venue.
+It consists of setting up equipment, working with the house sound engineer to position mics appropriately, arranging cables into the mixing console and playing some songs so the engineer can set sound levels.
+It is also a time for the band to acclimate to the way they sound on stage in the venue.

 Artists who change up their performance during a concert tour during the course of a concert tour often use soundchecks to try out material, whether including something new or opting for an old throwback.
 As such, avid fans often try to sneak their way into a soundcheck for a covert preview of their favorite artist's new songs.
 Musicians have been known sometimes to perform off-the-cuff songs during soundchecks.
 Some artists, like Paul McCartney, have a penchant for including these live takes on an album.